 Frequently Asked Questions

-- What is a chronic complainer?
+What is chronic complaining?

-- How do you identify a chronic complainer?
+How do you identify a persistent complainer?

-- What are the different types of complainers?
+What are the different types of complainers?

-- What do you say to someone who complains?
+What do you say to someone who complains?

-- What are the dangers of complaining?
+What are the dangers of complaining?